Banpu: Banpu NEXT

 Formed in 2019 as a joint venture between Banpu and Banpu Power (BPP), Banpu NEXT is the company's energy technology division.
 The division is targeted towards providing energy solutions for storage systems, battery-powered electric vehicles, energy efficiency management, and smart city projects.

 Corporate issues

 Financials

 Banpu reported revenues of 123,345 million baht for its fiscal year ending 31 December 2018.
 Net income was 6,694 million baht, total assets 274,312 million baht, and total equity 83,060 million baht.
 Banpu's coal business accounted for 87% of its revenues for the year.

 As of 31 December 2018, Banpu employed 6,037 persons, nearly half of them at its coal operations in Indonesia.
 Banpu employed 383 persons in Thailand, 6% of its workforce.

 Remuneration of the twelve directors on the Banpu board totaled 48 million baht.
 The eight senior managers earned 110 million baht in salary and bonuses.

-Recognition

-Banpu has been selected for a fifth consecutive year as a member of the Dow Jones Sustainability Indices (DJSI).
-It was ranked Gold Class in the Coal and Consumable Fuel sector by Robeco Sustainable Asset Management.
-Banpu also received the Sustainability Awards Honor and was listed as a Thailand Sustainability Investment (THSI) by the Stock Exchange of Thailand.